-Answer questions about your circumstances and we will show you which UK benefits you may be entitled to claim.
-Updated for 2025/26 rates.
+Get Instant Access via Lemon Squeezy →Answer questions about your circumstances and we will show you which UK benefits you may be entitled to claim.
+Fully updated with 2026 DWP rates.

 For guidance only.
 TheBizHQ.com is a private, independent website — not affiliated with HMRC, Companies House or any UK government body.
 All figures are estimates based on the information you enter and should not be relied upon for financial, tax or legal decisions.
 Tax rates are reviewed periodically but may not always reflect the latest HMRC changes.
 Full disclaimer →

-The UK benefits system provides financial support to people who are on a low income, out of work, disabled, caring for others, or dealing with other life circumstances.
-Benefits fall into two main categories:
+The UK benefits system provides critical financial support to individuals who are running on a low income, completely out of work, disabled, managing long-term health constraints, or caring for vulnerable dependants.
+Benefits inside the UK are split cleanly into two primary administrative categories:

 Citizens Advice offers free, confidential advice on benefits and can help you with your claim.
 Use our Citizens Advice Directory to find your nearest office.